detlefgerhardt/WinTlx/README.md

 - Automatic CCITT-2 (Baudot-Murray) code conversion
 - Resizable and scrollable terminal window
 - Inactivity timeout
-- copy and paste function
+- Copy and paste function
 - Sending text files
 - Logging all communication to a text file
 - Runs on any Windows version with .NET Framework 4.5 and above